 “But when I was at Yogaville” – a teacher training facility and retreat center in Buckingham, Virginia, at the base of the Blue Ridge Mountains – “I read Shivananda’s writings, especially the parts about adapting, adjusting, and accommodating, so the change has been kind of easy.”

-Born in Oklahoma she and her sister grew up in Lakewood, an inner-ring western suburb of Cleveland, and graduated from Lakewood High School.
+Born in Oklahoma, she and her sister grew up in Lakewood, an inner-ring old school suburb of Cleveland, and graduated from Lakewood High School.
 In her senior year she started reading Alan Watts, the British-born philosopher and populariser of Zen Buddhism in the 1960s and 1970s.

 “He was an awesome philosopher, trying to explain the deeper meaning of things, the underlying energy you always feel,” she said.
 “It makes the unexplainable easier to explain.”

-After high school she experimented with raw foods and vegetarianism and began commuting across town to the Atma Center, a holistic studio dedicated to Satyananda Yoga.
+After high school she experimented with raw foods and vegetarianism and began commuting across town to Cleveland Heights to the Atma Center, a holistic studio dedicated to Satyananda Yoga.
 “They taught traditional yoga, with pranayama and chanting, not your typical soccer mom hot yoga.
 I wanted that.”

 Satyananda Yoga professes an integrated approach to the practice and is known as the yoga of the head, heart, and hands.

-The next year she went to Yogaville for three months to train as a yoga teacher.
+The next year she signed on and went to Yogaville for three months to train as a yoga teacher.

 “It was a great experience.
 I cut my long dreads and went by myself.
 All of a sudden I looked and felt different and I was around completely different people, waking up at 6 AM and meditating.”

-Back home in Lakewood, certified to teach the hatha style of Integral Yoga, she taught classes intermittently, but was disillusioned by the high cost of classes at studios and the focus on yoga as a workout.
+Once back home in Lakewood, certified to teach the hatha style of Integral Yoga, she freelanced, teaching around town, but was disillusioned by the high cost of classes at studios and the prevailing focus on yoga as a workout.